Hummingbirds Can’t Resist Firecracker Plant

 Vermillionaire CupheaCourtesy of Proven Winners - www.provenwinners.com

-Hummingbirds love the red tube shaped blooms on vermillionaire cuphea
+Hummingbirds love the red tube-shaped blooms on vermillionaire cuphea plants.

 Kick off summer (and hummingbird season!) with a bang.
-Grow Vermillionaire cuphea in a container or as part of a border garden.
-For continuous blooms, allow the heat-loving firecracker plant to soak up the sun.
+Grow a vermillionaire cuphea plant in a container or as part of a border garden.
+For continuous blooms, allow this heat-loving large firecracker plant to soak up the sun.
 Cuphea is drought tolerant and will feel right at home in warm climates.

 • Common name: Firecracker plant

-This cuphea, sometimes referred to as a firecracker plant, is a hybrid that prefers the heat of Zones 8 to 11 in the southern United States.
-(Find out how plant zones work and how to find yours).
+Vermillionaire cuphea, sometimes referred to as a firecracker plant, is a hybrid that prefers the heat of Zones 8 to 11 in the southern United States.
 But the good news is it can be grown as an annual in northern states.
 Check out the top 10 annuals that attract hummingbirds.

 Enjoy the continuous red-orange flowers that last from spring until the first frost.
 The dark green lance-shaped leaves help the blooms to really pop in a landscape.

 When it comes to maintenance, there’s no deadheading needed—the flowers drop off once spent.
-You will want to fertilize vermillionaire cuphea regularly.
+You will want to fertilize your vermillionaire cuphea plant regularly.

 Psst—we found the best hummingbird plants to grow in shade.